s-brenner/tk-schedule/docs/privacy.md

 If you have any additional questions or concerns about this policy or our information practices, please feel free to contact me at any time at [brenner.scott.980@icloud.com](mailto:brenner.scott.980@icloud.com).

-Last updated November 29, 2020
+Last updated August 31, 2022